 I think the film should be seen as a window into reality and not thought about as strictly a documentary film.
-The film breaks the 4th wall of communication and reaches out to the viewer, pledging, accusing and requesting.
+The film breaks the 4th wall of communication and reaches out to the viewer - pledging, accusing and requesting.
 The film culminates with a final desperate last request to everyone out there, a request that could change Zimbabwe's plight, but a request that goes beyond storytelling and into the realm of interactive audience participation.

-- KARIN STONE
+- KARIN STOWE

-Synopsis (main)
+Main Synopsis (short)